Brisingr: Setting and characters

 Brisingr begins about three days after the events in Eldest conclude.
 It continues the story of The Inheritance Cycle and takes place on the fictional continent of Alagaësia during a struggle for power as the small country Surda and a rebel group called the Varden attempts to overthrow the larger Broddring Empire, ruled by the evil King Galbatorix.
 They are supported mainly by elves, dwarves, and Urgals, but the Empire is populated with large numbers of humans, who far outnumber Surda and its allies.
 The Inheritance Cycle focuses on the story of a teenage boy named Eragon and his dragon Saphira.
 Eragon is one of the few remaining Dragon Riders, a group that governed Alagaësia in past times but were almost destroyed by a Rider named Galbatorix, who took control of the land.
 Galbatorix's greatest fear is that a new Rider will rise up and usurp his position as king of the Empire.

 Brisingr is told in third-person from the perspectives of multiple primary protagonists.
 These characters include the humans Eragon, Roran, and Nasuada, and the dragons Saphira and Glaedr.
 The humans Galbatorix and Murtagh return as antagonists, along with Murtagh's dragon, Thorn.
-The Ra'zac return for a minor antagonist role, and Varaug, a Shade, also appears for a main antagonist role.
+The Ra'zac return for a minor antagonist role, and Varaug, a Shade, also appears for a minor antagonist role.
 Many minor characters reprise their roles in Brisingr from previous installments of The Inheritance Cycle, including the elves Arya, Islanzadí, and Oromis; the dwarf Orik; the humans Angela, Katrina and Elva; and the dragon Glaedr.